Ready to hold talks with India on all outstanding issues: Pak PM Shehbaz Sharif | Politics

 - Pakistan

-Pakistan Prime Minister Shehbaz Sharif on Tuesday offered talks with India to address all serious and outstanding issues as he said ''war is not an option'' for both countries as they fight poverty and unemployment.
+Pakistan Prime Minister Shehbaz Sharif on Tuesday offered to hold talks with India to address all serious and outstanding issues as he said that ''war is not an option'' for both countries as they fight poverty and unemployment.

 Sharif made the remarks while addressing the inaugural session of the Pakistan Minerals Summit here.
 The meeting, organised under the slogan of 'Dust to Development', aimed at bringing foreign investment to the cash-strapped country.